Police: California officer killed by gang member

 Officer was 'best of the best'

-"I can honestly say on behalf of the all officers, he was the best of the best," Piper said of Boyer.
-"Our community knows him and they would say the same thing."
+"I can honestly say on behalf of all the officers, he was the best of the best," Piper said of Boyer.
+"Our community knows him, and they would say the same thing."

 Boyer, who died at a hospital, was a "a fantastic officer" who climbed the ranks from a job as a dispatcher.
 "Keith was very humble," Piper said.